skemper/www.jhu-oose.com/toolbox/index.md

 **What Is It?** A [Java](#programming-language-java) library for developing web servers.

-**Our Choice.** Javalin abstracts the low-level aspects of the communication between server and client while avoiding abstractions that would obscure how things work and confuse beginners.
+**Why Did We Choose It?** Javalin abstracts the low-level aspects of the communication between server and client while avoiding abstractions that would obscure how things work and confuse beginners.

 **Where Do I Get It?** Add `io.javalin:javalin` as a dependency—the [build system](#build-system-gradle) takes care of the rest.
 Besides Javalin itself, also add a logger, [Simple Logging Facade for Java (SLF4J)](https://www.slf4j.org) (`org.slf4j:slf4j-simple`), so that Javalin can log important information while it’s running.